Tim-Beard/CleaningDataAssignment/README.md

 are inputs to the angle calculations and not averages of the measurements in their own right.

+## Column names
+I have left the column names (i.e. the features) largely unchanged except to remove invalid characters and rename duplicates.
+Arguably terms like "t", "f", "Acc, "Gyro" and "Mag" could be expanded out but I don't think this adds much clarity to the data.

 ## Other information
 The details of the actions performed on the above data are described in "run_analysis.R"